South Eads Street between Four Mile Run and Army Navy Drive

-With these changes in place, we are monitoring roadway operations using travel times and vehicle, bike and pedestrian counts.
+With these changes in place, County staff are monitoring roadway operations using travel times and vehicle, bike and pedestrian counts.
 The design of the pilot project is flexible and may change as operations are monitored.
 The outcome of these measures will influence the ultimate cross section of the street and may lead to additional improvements as areas of opportunity are identified.

 About the Project

 The width and cross section of South Eads Street varies from north to south.
 The cross section is the configuration of all elements along the street – sidewalk, landscape area, parking lanes, etc. The existing condition of the pavement on South Eads Street is poor and the layout of the street is primarily oriented toward vehicular use.

 The Master Transportation Plan, Crystal City Sector Plan and corresponding Crystal City Multimodal Transportation Study call for South Eads Street to be reconstructed into a complete street – a safe environment for all travel modes including pedestrians, bicyclists, transit users and vehicles.

 - May 2014 – Visioning Workshop Presentation